 Greenwood Cultural Center

 A tour of historic Greenwood should begin at the Greenwood Cultural Center.
 The center was expanded in the 1995 and has become the cornerstone of revitalization efforts in the historic district.
-One of the building's most valuable contributions is an impressive collection of historic memorabilia and photos from before, during and after the 1921 race riot that gives visitors a taste of Greenwood's unique history.
-A gift shop is also located on-site.
+One of the building's most valuable contributions is an impressive collection of historic memorabilia and photos from before, during and after the 1921 race massacre that gives visitors a glimpse of Greenwood's painful but resilient history.